Work & Business Guide in Guatemala

 Remote Work Policies

-No specific remote work law; governed by general labor code.
-Cross-border remote work requires work visa if employed locally.
+No specific remote work law; governed by general Labor Code.
+Cross-border remote allowed with work visa if employed locally.

 Key Industries